-- Garden hoses – Ever played with garden hoses or took a sip from it on one of those hot summer days while watering the lawn?
-There are quite a number of garden hoses which have lead in them, especially since some of them are made from recycled materials.
+Ever played with garden hoses or took a sip from it on one of those hot summer days while watering the lawn?
+There are quite a number of garden hoses that have lead in them, especially since some of them are made from recycled materials.
 Most garden hoses have disclaimers saying something about the lead content which is why you should be careful with the ones you buy.
-There are, of course, garden hoses which do not have lead but they can be a bit more expensive than the usual ones.
+There are, of course, garden hoses that do not have lead but they can be a bit more expensive than the usual ones.

 How to Deal with Products that Have Lead

 For paint and tiles which you are not sure about concerning their lead content, contact professional builders to test the materials before proceeding with any home renovation projects.
 At all costs, avoid contact with abandoned buildings with peeling paint or broken tiles as you may be exposed to lead.
 Don’t drink from the garden hose either if you aren’t sure about the materials used to avoid unwanted exposure to lead.

 Instead of using lipsticks, why not go all natural and let your lips be free from these potentially harmful substances?
 You also save money and time!
 Avoid costume jewelry and make sure that children have no access to any of the items which you suspect have lead content since they are more prone to lead poisoning and might accidentally inject small objects which have lead in them.